Iraq: Government and politics

-Baghdad is the capital, home to the seat of government; the Green Zone, which contains governmental headquarters and the army, in addition to containing the headquarters of the American embassy and the headquarters of foreign organisations and agencies for other countries.
+Baghdad is the capital, home to the seat of government; within this is the Green Zone, which contains governmental headquarters, ministries, state institutions, and the army, in addition to containing consulates and the embassies—including the largest embassy in the world and headquarters of foreign organisations and intentions agencies.

-According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Iraq performs in the low to mid-range on overall democratic measures, with particular weaknesses in political equality, including economic equality and social group equality.
+According to the International Institute for Democracy and Electrocal Assistance's Global State of Democracy (GSoD) Indices and Democracy Tracker, Iraq performs in the low to mid-range on overall democratic measures, with particular weaknesses in political equality, including economic equality and social group equality.
 Additionally, according to the 2023 V-Dem Democracy indices Iraq was the third most electoral democratic country in the Middle East.
-Under Saddam, the government employed 1 million employees, but this increased to around 7 million in 2016.
+Before 2003, the government employed 1 million people, but this increased to around 7 million in 2016.
 In combination with decreased oil prices, the government budget deficit is near 25% of GDP as of 2016.

 Law

 In October 2005, the new Constitution of Iraq was approved in a referendum with a 78% overall majority, although the percentage of support varied widely between the country's territories.
-The new constitution was backed by the Shia and Kurdish communities, but was rejected by Arab Sunnis.
+The new constitution was backed by the Shia and Kurdish communities, but was rejected by Sunni Arabs.
 Under the terms of the constitution, the country conducted fresh nationwide parliamentary elections on 15 December 2005.
 All three major ethnic groups in Iraq voted along ethnic lines, as did Assyrian and Turcoman minorities.

 Law no. 188 of the year 1959 (Personal Status Law) made polygamy extremely difficult, granted child custody to the mother in case of divorce, prohibited repudiation and marriage under the age of 16.
 Article 1 of Civil Code also identifies Islamic law as a formal source of law.
 Iraq had no Sharia courts but civil courts used Sharia for issues of personal status including marriage and divorce.
 In 1995 Iraq introduced Sharia punishment for certain types of criminal offences.
 The code is based on French civil law as well as Sunni and Jafari (Shi'ite) interpretations of Sharia.

 In 2004, the CPA chief executive L. Paul Bremer said he would veto any constitutional draft stating that sharia is the principal basis of law.
 The declaration enraged many local Shia clerics, and by 2005 the US had relented, allowing a role for sharia in the constitution to help end a stalemate on the draft constitution.
 The Iraqi Penal Code is the statutory law of Iraq.